ivandotv/typescript-babel-jest-rollup/README.md

 ### Rollup

-Rollup is used to compile code for the browser.
+Rollup is used to compile and bundle the code for the browser.
 Rollup configuration compiles:

-- `umd` packages with and without polyfills
+- `umd` versions with and without polyfills
-- `esm` version for modern browsers.
+- `esm` versions for modern browsers with and without polyfills.
+Version without polyfills will be referenced by `package.json` `module` field.

+Peer dependencies will not be bundled.

 ### ESLint and Prettier